timebertt/thesis-controller-sharding/content/40-design.md

 - unlike distributed databases
   - no request coordination is needed -> not persisted externally in dedicated store
   - assignment information not needed by all instances -> not propagating via gossip
-- sharder ("meta controller") assigns objects to instances
+- sharder assigns objects to instances
   - adds labels to objects
 - instances need to know which objects are assigned to them:
   - labels used for filtered watches
   - makes use of already existing watches in controllers, only need to add label selector
   - once labels are persisted in etcd, no additional coordination is needed -- sharder is not on the critical path for all reconciliations
   - controllers simply rebuild filtered watches after restart
-- objects are not assigned when sharder stops working (should recover quickly though)
+- objects are not assigned when sharder stops working (should recover quickly via active-passive HA though)
 - challenge: labels must not be mutated by user
   - can be prevented via validating webhook
 - challenge: multiple controllers in same instance might work on the same object kind, share the same cache by default